 Let’s look at one scenario: “You have been backpacking in Italy for a couple of hours without any luck.
 You are tired.
 It isn’t pleasant to walk next to the road with your thumb up when nobody stops.
-Corners of the mouth start to fall.
+The corners of the mouth start to fall.
 The only thought is that hitchhiking across Europe is crap.”

 3. If possible wear something bright

 Wearing something bright will bring you out from the crowd.
 I don’t mean that the road is full of hitchhikers.
 Noo, you are alone.
 But if you are wearing military camouflaged clothes then no one sees you.
 It’s not necessary to wear something bright, but indeed you will be more seen with neon green than all black.
-Small hitchhiking TIP: don’t wear clown costumes or near to that, keep it casual.
+Small hitchhiking in Europe TIP: don’t wear clown costumes or near to that, keep it casual.
 It also looks strange when travelers are fully in uncasual colors.
 You might get a lift from the cars who understand that humor, but most cars will pass by.

 4. Sign with destinations name

 A super helpful idea is to have a sign with a written destination.
 Imagine how fast you lose your smile when a car stops and you find out that the car goes the other way.
 It would be a big-time waster for the driver and also for you.
 Having a sign made from cardboard or thinking about the environment and having a multi usable board, will make a little effect to get cars stopped.